laurentperrinet/Perrinet20PredictiveProcessing/README.md

 of neurons, such as in V1 [@Olshausen97].
 This helps to solve an important problem, that is, that the system is auto-organized and that the learning of the connectivity should be unsupervised.
-As such the plasticity rules that should be developed in Suns should use similar governing principles.
+As such the plasticity rules that should be developed in SNNs should use similar governing principles.

 5 Summary and conclusions {#sec:summary-and-conclusions}